SarvathAnjum/Airline-Reservation-System-using-Transaction-Management/README.md

 It makes use of File Systems(.csv files) as backend.

 Prerequisites:
-1) Python latest version
+1) Python latest version installed
 2) Flask installed (run "pip install flask" in cmd)

-Steps to run this project
+Steps to run this project:
 1)save the files and folders uploaded here to a location in your laptop / desktop.
 2)open cmd and run the following command i)cd "path of your location where the files are stored"